presnick/ProgramsInformationPeople/_sources/Iteration/ExtraExercises.rst

 Extra Exercises
 ===============

 1. Write code to create a list of integers from 0 through 52 and assign that list to the variable ``numbers``.
 You should use a special Python function -- do not type out the whole list yourself.
+HINT: You can do this in one line of code!

 .. activecode:: ee_ch10_01